 - The testator lacked the mental capacity to make informed and aware judgments.

 - The testator did not approve the contents of the will or did not know what was included in it.

 - There was a mistake in the will.

 - The will was signed or changed under undue influence by an individual or party.

 - The will was revoked by the testator.

 If you are contesting a will, don’t try to do it yourself.
 Your best chance at success is to hire a lawyer who has experience and training in challenging wills.
-Call the offices of McLarty Wolf and let us represent you in your case.
-Our education, experience, and personal commitment to the success of your case will help ensure that every care will be taken to see a favorable outcome for your case.
+Call the offices of McLarty Wolf Litigation Lawyers and let us represent you in your case.
+Our education, experience, and personal commitment to the success of your case will help ensure that every care will be taken to see a favourable outcome for your case.